naparuba/tanuki-www/content/pages/docs/agent/options.md

   there is no specific policy available for a service.
 By default, all services are served with a 0 TTL value.
 Setting this enables DNS caching.

   * `allow_stale` - Enables a stale query for DNS information.
-This allows any Consul server to service the request, instead of only the leader.
-The advantage of this is you get linear read scalability with Consul servers.
+This allows any XXX server to service the request, instead of only the leader.
+The advantage of this is you get linear read scalability with XXX servers.
 By default, this is false, meaning all requests are serviced by the leader.
 This provides stronger consistency but with less throughput and higher latency.

   * `max_stale` - When `allow_stale` is specified, this is used to limit how
   stale of a result will be used.
-By default, this is set to "5s", which means if a Consul server is more than 5 seconds behind the leader, the query will be re-evaluated on the leader to get more up-to-date results.
+By default, this is set to "5s", which means if a XXX server is more than 5 seconds behind the leader, the query will be re-evaluated on the leader to get more up-to-date results.

 * `enable_debug` - When set, enables some additional debugging features.
 Currently, only used to set the runtime profiling HTTP endpoints.

-* `encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
+* `encrypt` - Specifies the secret key to use for encryption of XXX network traffic.
 This key must be 16-bytes that are base64 encoded.
-The easiest way to create an encryption key is to use `consul keygen`.
+The easiest way to create an encryption key is to use `XXX keygen`.
 All nodes within a cluster must share the same encryption key to communicate.

 * `key_file` - This provides a the file path to a PEM encoded private key.